ReadingAndThinking.com

 Cathedral by Raymond Carver

 The book "Cathedral" mainly describes the attitude of the common people towards life.
-The anger and deterioration of the common people's life, it show us that the common people have to get up again after the suppression of life.
+The anger and deterioration of the common people's life, it shows us that the common people have to get up again after the suppression of life.
 They are silent and peaceful towards life.
 Lonely.

 The book earned a Pulitzer nomination for its accurate portrayal of civilians.
 This book depicts many stories of civilian life.
 Although they are suppressed by life, they will not be defeated, and civilians will only become stronger in the face of life.